filipmilo/dotfiles/README.md

-# My config files
+# My config files for GNU/Linux and OSX

+### Notes

-  .tmux.conf should be placed in the home dir, the rest should go into the ~/.config dir
+- .tmux.conf should be placed in the home dir, the rest should go into the ~/.config dir

+### TODO

+- [ ] Add setup.sh for automatic setup
+- [ ] Add profiles and general command bindings